zanedr/front-end-submissions-public/1701/mod-1/2DoBox-pivot/travis-chris.md

 ### JavaScript Style

-4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There zero instances where an instructor would recommend taking a different approach.
+3 - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

 ### Testing